 6. Copies of completed Verification forms will be issued to the owner of the bird being verified by the Governing Councilman in charge.
 The Governing Councilman in charge will also record your verification in the PRA Verification Record Book.
 The Governing Councilman in charge is responsible for the Verification Program.
 (You must show proof of NBRCIIRA Certified birds).

-P.R.A.
-Verified.
-(We also honor NBRC/IRA Certification).
+also honor NBRC/IRA Certification).